National Bee Farm-level Biosecurity Standard

-TPLR Honey Farms Ltd.
+TPLR Honey Farms

 TPLR Honey Farms Ltd. is CFIA registered as a “Producer-Grader”, and we implement the standards of the Canadian Bee Industry Quality Safety Traceability Program (CBISQT) and the National Bee Farm-Level Biosecurity Standard in our honey production procedures.

 TPLR Honey Farms Ltd. is operated by Tim and Pam Townsend, along with their son Lee and his wife Elise.
-We are proudly located in Parkland County, Alberta, Canada and our honey is sold in Japan, Canada and the United States.
+We are proudly located in Parkland County, Alberta, Canada and our honey is sold in pan, Canada and the United States.

 Now That’s Fast!